d3/d3-selection/README.md

 <a name="selection_each" href="#selection_each">#</a> <i>selection</i>.<b>each</b>(<i>function</i>)

-Invokes the specified *function* for each selected element, passing in the current datum `d` and index `i`, with the `this` context of the current DOM element.
+Invokes the specified *function* for each selected element, passing in passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* of the current DOM element.
 This method can be used to invoke arbitrary code for each selected element, and is useful for creating a context to access parent and child data simultaneously, such as:

 ```js
 parent.each(function(p, j) {